Hagar-Usama/Lexical/README.md

 * (24-29)/5: * build the program (see todo)

 ---
+### Message
+It is the third time I implement this phase.
+I failed two times and finally managed to implement it successfully.

+I am proud of my original work.
+It is not the best.
+Yet, it is mine.
+And that is enough for me 😌
 ### Tasks

  ####  you can do it 💪 👐 ( yup I did it)